robwakeman/robwakeman-03/README-PRIVATE.md

 ## CSS Modules in pages (e.g. index.js) and child components

-By using `:global`, it allows styles in layout.module.scss to be used in any component:
+By using `:global`, it allows styles in layout.module.scss to be used in any component, because layout.js is the parent to child components header.js, footer.js and parent to children i.e. pages such as index.js:

 ```css
 /* Define the global style */